pollen-robotics/orbita/orbita-sdk/docs/sdk.rst

 Demo notebooks:

-1. A simple `Getting started notebook <TODO>`_ that will guide you in your first steps in controlling Orbita.
+1. A simple `Getting started notebook <notebooks/GettingStarted.ipynb>`_ that will guide you in your first steps in controlling Orbita.
-2. An `Advanced demo notebook <TODO>`_ with more complex control trajectory.
+2. An `Advanced demo notebook <notebooks/AdvancedControlDemo.ipynb>`_ with more complex control trajectory.
-3. An `Interactive notebook <TODO>`_ that provides you with a widget to directly control Orbita's 3D orientation.
+3. An `Interactive notebook <notebooks/InteractiveControl.ipynb>`_ that provides you with a widget to directly control Orbita's 3D orientation.

 Benchmark and test:

-4. A `benchmark notebook <TODO>`_ will test the serial communication to make sure everything works fine on your computer.
+4. A `benchmark notebook <notebooks/Benchmark.ipynb>`_ will test the serial communication to make sure everything works fine on your computer.
-5. A `PID tuning example <TODO>`_ to tune PID gains.
+5. A `PID tuning example <notebooks/PIDTuning.ipynb>`_ to tune PID gains.
 For instance, if working with additional charge at the end of the actuator.

 Finding your serial port
 ------------------------